Pomona-ITS/HPC-Tech-Tutorials/applications/R/README.md

-H1!This is a place for describing the R infrastructure and setup in HPC.
+# This is a place for describing the R infrastructure and setup in HPC.

 Currently there is an RStudio prod and dev instance.